victorsouza19/buzznow/README.md

 </div>

->  An Android application (Kotlin based) that get data from News API and show to users.
+>  An Android application (Kotlin based) that fetches data from News API and show it to users.

 ## 📫 Contributing for BuzzNow